-Bosnia, Croatia, Serbia: Alstom GE market share in SEE region vs Chinese bidders and soft loans3.
-February 2016. / SEE Energy News
+Bosnia, Croatia, Serbia: Alstom GE market share in SEE region vs Chinese bidders and soft loans, SEE Energy News

 Alstom GE market share in SEE region may be shrinking in front of fast forward Chinese contractors market development.
 Despite the steady business in modernization and overhaul of SEE region older power plant units, boilers and turbines, new projects may be reserved only for Chinese bidders.
 Except the Croatia TPP Plomin project which Alstom is promoting with Marubeni and HEP.